NorthboundNetworks/ZodiacFX/linux-development.md

 Zodiac_FX#
 ```

-Type "help" and press Enter to see what commands are available.
+Type `help` and press Enter to see what commands are available.

-To exit Minicom type Crtl+A X Enter.
+To exit Minicom type Ctrl+A X Enter.

 ### Networking